ClinicalEpigeneticsLaboratory/eDAVE/README.md

 Please note that `FIELDS`, `FILTERS`, `FILES_LIMIT` as well as `GDC TRANSFER TOOL EXECUTABLE` are declared in `data-processing-pipeline/config.json` file.

-Please note that GDC API requires a maximum `FILES_LIMIT` parameter, to test purposes this parameter should be a relatively small number e.g. 100 (default).
+Additionally, GDC API requires a maximum `FILES_LIMIT` parameter, to test purposes this parameter should be a relatively small number e.g. 100 (default).
 However, in production mode, it should be 100000.

       cd data-processing-pipeline/